 Inefficiencies in internal workflows also can present a problem.
 Somebody has a PowerPoint somewhere that shares consumer insights.
 Then somebody else comes up with the same insights, confirms what’s in that PowerPoint — a PowerPoint they didn’t know anything about.

-“It needs to be simple and surprising but also needs something you can make decisions on,” Jenn added.
+“It needs to be simple and surprising but also needs something you can make decisions on,” said Jenn Vogel, vice president of marketing and host of “Reel Talk.”
 “It’s got to be actionable.
 It’s not just information for the sake of information.
 You have to do something with it.
 I think that’s really crucial.”

 How has the global pandemic impacted customer insights?

-Certainly a lot happened in 2020 and even in early 2021.
+Certainly a lot happened in 2020 and 2021.
 The COVID-19 pandemic keeps raging, Texans lost power after a snowstorm, and other disasters have impacted consumer behavior, which, of course, impacts businesses.

 “The industry was already in a fairly aggressive stage of transformation,” Dave said.
 “You were seeing us adopt technology, both on the quantitative and qualitative side of consumer insights.”